dotdotdotdash/design_patterns/README.md

-# learning_algorithms
+# learn_robotics
-A repository for learning different algorithms and datastructures
+A repository for learning different robotics concepts